rct/hass-mqtt-templates/README.md

 `value_template: "{{ '{{' }} float(value|int) * 99 + 1 }}"`

-* Remember to quote any Home Assistant templ
 ## Who this is for

 At this stage this is only intended to be a proof of concept for exploration